8+1 Reasons to work from Hoi An

 Hoi An is the perfect base to explore the stunning landscapes of Central Vietnam.
 Did you know that one of South East Asia’s most beautiful mountain roads is just around the corner?
 Take your scooter towards Da Nang, leave the city on your left, and follow the beach.
 Son Tra Peninsula will be on your right while you continue up the mountains on the Hai Van Pass.
 By continuing on that road, you will reach Hue within an additional hour drive.

-Vietnam offers you fresh, healthy, and seasonal food.
-Seafood and fish from the rivers are found on the local markets throughout town.
+Vietnam offers you fresh, healthy and seasonal food.
+Seafood and fish from the rivers are found on the local markets in town.
 Vegetarian restaurants are popping up, and more and more vegan food is coming to Hoi An.
 Check out The Fisherman, the latest vegan beach restaurant.
 When you stay in a place with a shared kitchen, stroll around the morning markets and find a great variety of organic vegetables, fruits, eggs and herbs.
 Tra Que is known as the Vegetable Village and you can find a cozy little restaurant in the middle of the gardens called Tra Que Garden.
 My favorite vegetarian place is Am Restaurant.
 Vegan food is served at Nomad Café and Rosie’s Café.

 Besides the healthy and seasonal food, Hoi An offers many ways to continue your healthy lifestyle.